A. Grading System

 2. Pass/Fail Grades

 Courses are ordinarily graded on an A-F scale.
-With the permission of the Vice Dean, Academic and Faculty Affairs, an instructor may offer a course on a Pass/Fail basis.
+With the permission of the Vice Dean, Academics, an instructor may offer a course on a Pass/Fail basis.
 If an instructor is offering a course on a Pass/Fail basis, they must announce this orally or in writing prior to or at the beginning of the semester.
 A student receiving a pass earns a grade of S (satisfactory) or a grade of P (pass), which is not computed in their cumulative G.P.A.
 A student receiving a fail earns a grade of “F”, which is computed in their cumulative G.P.A.
 There is no limit to the number of Pass/Fail credits a student may earn.
 Individual students may not elect to receive a Pass/Fail grade in a course that is letter graded with the exception of the pass/fail option in Section A.5 below.

 3. Notice of Grading Criteria